 In May 2020 the Borough contracted with Borton Lawson Engineering for a comprehensive assessment of the dam and to recommend repair alternatives and estimates of probable costs.
 Borton-Lawson provided their report to the Borough on July 31.
 That report and assessment was also sent to the PA DEP.
 The least expensive alternative to address the dam deficiencies is estimated to cost $1.9 million.

 On August 19, 2020 there was a meeting with the PA DEP.
-The DEP has no concerns with the $1.9 million solution and is not requiring us to drain the lake prior to the commencement of dam construction.
+The DEP had no concerns with the $1.9 million solution proposed by Borton-Lawson and is not requiring us to drain the lake prior to the commencement of dam improvements.

 In January 2021, Richard Reisinger, DEP Dam Safety Director, asked for a status report.
 The Borough responded that: